Jungdrew/Cpp-Data-Estructures-And-Algorithms/README.md

 - Binary Search impleentation O( log n )
 - Add Nodes from diferent types of data (int, nodes, another linked List)

+**Adjacency Matrix**
+An adjacency matrix is a square matrix used to represent a finite graph.
+The elements of the matrix indicate whether pairs of vertices are adjacent or not in the graph.

+Contains :
+- Add edges
+- Depth First Seach algorithm O( V + E )
+- ...
+UPDATING

 ## 🧑‍💻 Author

 **Gustavo Ramirez**